Compactly supported $\mathbb{A}^{1}$-Euler characteristic and the Hochschild complex: Hochschild complex represents the -Euler characteristic

 \section{Hochschild complex represents the $\bA^1$-Euler characteristic}

 We use the connection between Grothendieck duality and Hochschild homology to give a bilinear form on the absolute Hochschild complex in this section.
-This form appears in greater generality in work of Alonso Tarr\'{\i}o, Lipman, J. L\'{o}pez, \cite{atjll}.
+This form appears in greater generality in work of Alonso-Jeremías-Lipman \cite{atjll}.
 We then show this complex with duality represents the $\AA^1$-Euler characteristic for a smooth, projective scheme over a field of characteristic $0$, and use Bittner's presentation to give an exposition of the compactly supported $\AA^1$-Euler characteristic.
 Recall that we are working over a field of characteristic $0$.

 In future work we hope to use this formalism to lift the compactly supported Euler characteristic to a spectrum-level construction from J. Campbell and the fifth-named author's spectrum of varieties \cite{campbell} \cite{Z-kth-ass} landing in the Hermitian $K$-theory of $k$.
 As working in the derived category is presumably not sufficient to make such a construction well-defined, we keep track (and include in our notation) which functors are defined outside the derived category, as well.
 Thus, for example, given a map $f:X \rto Y$ we think of $f^*$ as a functor $\Coh(Y) \rto \Coh(X)$ and denote the derived functor by $\LL f^*: \operatorname{hCoh}(Y) \to \operatorname{hCoh}(X)$.